 Can the actors touch you at Halloween Horror Nights?

-Thankfully, the actors in the Halloween Horror Nights houses cannot touch you.
+Thankfully, the actors in the Halloween Horror Nights houses CANNOT touch you.
 It’s against the rules.
 Pretty logical, really, since there’s no way of knowing if your fight-or-flight response will lead to an instinctive punch in the face!

 Tips for Halloween Horror Nights